Top 22 changes you need to know about the 2018 Canadian Electrical Code

 ● Code now requires permanent marking to indicate maximum continuous load permitted.

 - Changes to Photovoltaic Rapid Shutdown requirements – see 2018 CEC Rule 64-218

 ● Decreased distance from array and increase in time for shutdown initiation

 - Heating Devices and Controls – see 2018 CEC Rule 62-130 and 62-132

 ● Code now has GFCI requirements for both the heating devices and the controls when in proximity to sinks, tubs, or shower stalls

 To support the new code adoption, Technical Safety BC is offering 2018 Electrical Code Change Training in several cities across the province.

-Online 2018 code change courses will be available starting February 17, 2020.
+Online 2018 code change courses are available as of February 17, 2020.
 See the dates and sign up on our Learning Centre.